j-mcnally/n8n-nodes-claudecode/README.md

 ## 🛠️ Powerful Features

+### **Claude 4-5 Models** (New in v0.3.0)
+Choose the right model for your task:
+- **Sonnet 4.5** (Recommended): Latest balanced model - excellent for most coding tasks with optimal speed and capability
+- **Opus 4.5**: Most capable model - ideal for highly complex tasks, deep analysis, and critical decision-making
+- **Haiku 4**: Fast and efficient - perfect for simple tasks, quick code generation, and rapid iterations

 ### **Project Context Awareness**
 Set a project path and Claude Code understands your entire codebase context:
 - Analyzes existing code patterns